 I searched around and said, what is the qualification, the program, the experience I can get to do that.
 And as I checked it across, I thought, wow, the Certified Chair Executive Program qualification gives me this understanding from the Chair, from the Advisor, which is different from the professional advisor.
 What did that mean?

-And importantly probably another reason for the Certified Chair was the, the hands bit, which was the tools and methodologies, the library, the resources gave me the opportunity to create boards, to reform boards and to be a great chair is some of the reasons why I undertook this qualification.
+And importantly probably another reason for the Certified Chair was the hands-on bit, which was the tools and methodologies, the library, the resources gave me the opportunity to create boards, to reform boards and to be a great chair is some of the reasons why I undertook this qualification.

 Penny Elllenger: What have been the benefits for you?
 How have you then been able to leverage this credential in your work?

 The second thing was I searched the globe for a qualification.
-I’ve done executive programs in four different universities, Harvard, NYU, Stern, et cetera.
-But this one was the one that was actually on purpose so not only was it job ready.
-It was the only one around that I felt was of a quality do it.
+I’ve done executive programs in four different universities including Harvard, NYU, Stern and so on.
+But this one was the one that was actually on purpose so not only was it job-ready, it was the only one around that I felt was of a quality to do.

 I think the third benefit I received was is that the Advisory Board Centre has a professional standard as to what it’s like to have an Advisory Board performing at a high level.
 That’s not around anywhere else, there might be things in terms of governance, but not for Advisory Boards.

-The benefit I got was this whole approach and a standard by which I could judge my performance from a best practices level.
-These are some of the benefits that I saw as a Certified Chair.
+The benefit I got was this whole approach and a standard by which I could judge my performance from a best-practices level.
+These are some of the benefits that I saw as a Certified Chair™.